 SSH keys are our recommended method of authentication for Droplets on DigitalOcean.
 Password authentication is disabled by default on Droplets created with an SSH key because it increases the Droplet’s overall security.
 However, it also means that if you lose your SSH key, you need to use the Droplet console to restore SSH access.

-On any version of Ubuntu, Debian, CentOS, or Fedora 27, the overall process to restore access will be:
+On any version of Ubuntu, Debian, CentOS, or Fedora 27, the overall process to restore access is:

 root password.
 You can also then re-add new SSH keys.

 First, you’ll need to force the Droplet to generate a new root password.